Pakistan releases diehard Islamist in deal to end violence - ExBulletin

 In return, the TLP would eschew the policy of violence and withdraw an expulsion request from the French ambassador for the publication of cartoons of the Prophet Muhammad by a French magazine, negotiators said.

-The TLP took to the streets in mid-October, sparking weeks of protests and clashes that killed at least seven police officers, left many injured on both sides and blocked the country’s busiest highway.
+The TLP took to the streets in mid-October, triggering weeks of protests and clashes that killed at least seven police officers, left many injured on both sides and blocked the country’s busiest highway.

-Khan’s government had identified the TLP as a terrorist group and arrested Rizvi amid similar violent protests earlier this year.
+Khan’s government had designated the TLP as a terrorist group and arrested Rizvi amid similar violent protests earlier this year.

 The TLP, which can mobilize thousands of supporters, was born in 2015 out of a protest campaign to demand the release of a police guard who murdered a provincial governor in 2011 for his calls to reform blasphemy legislation .